This section provides information about applying to Olympic College, financial aid, assessment testing, the advising process, registration, and more.

 - For more information on English and mathematics prerequisites, see "Assessment" in this catalog.

-- If the prerequisite was completed at another college or university, present the appropriate transcript to the faculty or Advising Center advisor to obtain permission to enroll.
+- If the prerequisite was completed at another college or university, present the appropriate unofficial transcript to the faculty or Advising Center or submit a prerequisite review request form.

 Add, Drop, Complete Withdrawal, Late-starting Classes

-Add/drop dates are listed on the Academic Calendar available on the OC website.
+Add/drop dates are listed on the Academic Calendar available on the Olympic College website.

 In general, the following procedures apply:

-Day One Through Day Three of the Quarter
+Day One Through Day Three of the Term

-- Students may register for open courses day one through day three.
-Note: During the first week of the quarter, some classes may not be available after a designated day.
+- Students may register for open courses through day three.
+Note: During the first week of the term, some classes may not be available after a designated day.

 - Waitlisted students may register for full courses only with instructor signature or "Over-Enrollment" form.

-- Students may drop courses via ctcLink or in person at the Ranger Station.
+- Students may drop courses via ctcLink or in person at the Welcome Center.

-Day Four Through Day 10 of the Quarter
+Day Four Through Day 10 of the Term